 Books or articles requested through Interlibrary Loan cannot be placed on Reserve.

 Copies of consumable material (such as workbooks) may not be placed on Reserve.
 Student work may be placed on Reserve only if the student agrees and signs a permission form.

 Additional copies of Reserve materials may be ordered at the instructor’s request.
 Please ask at the Reserve Desk for additional information.

 For guidance on copyright and legal issues, please see the General Counsel’s website “Using Content for Library Reserves.”

 Accessible Course Readings

-We will continue to create accessible scans of library materials or electronic permalinks for instructors to place in learning management systems (LMS) such as Blackboard or Lotus Notes.
+We will create accessible scans of library materials or electronic permalinks for instructors to place in learning management systems (LMS) such as Blackboard or Canvas.

 Faculty and instructors are encouraged to do a Fair Use analysis before posting documents on their LMS course sites.
 The university’s General Counsel website has a good Fair Use checklist you can utilize, along with general Fair Use guidelines about posting copyrighted content to course sites.
 Albertsons Library Research Support team has developed a useful site with information about Fair Use and copyright, along with helpful tutorials and guides.
 Department librarian liaisons can help guide you with this assessment and offer their expertise.